Meet Val Brundle, Chairman of the League

 Val, who is married to Mick and has three children, added: "A lot of people don't realise that we raise so much money in our shops, and although we do receive some money from donations and our annual and life memberships, the bulk of our money comes from the day-to-day work we do.

 "I love it here.
-When someone says thank you it really does make all the difference, and makes the whole job very rewarding.
+When someone says ‘Thank You’ it makes all the difference, and really makes the whole job very rewarding.
 Like anything, it can be frustrating, but I love working here and I have no intention of going anywhere yet!"